quickthyme/graffeine/README.md

 displayed in the main region.
 This is important for things like bar and line charts, where the labels need to line up exactly with the grid.

-When using the horizontal or vertical label layers, you can choose how their unit alignment gets distributed.
+When using the horizontal or vertical label layers, we can choose how their unit alignment gets distributed.
 Their horizontal/vertical label alignment properties are relative to the unit, or column-width in which they are bound.
 So setting a label to be `.center` means it will center itself **to the column**.
 Setting